The many classical faces of quantum structures: Invariants

-So far we have considered $\cC(A)$ as a \emph{diagram} of parts of the whole.
+So far, we have considered $\cC(A)$ as a \emph{diagram} of parts of the whole.
 We finish this section by considering it as a mere partially ordered set, where we forget that elements have the structure of commutative C*-algebras.
 That is, we only consider the shape of how the parts fit together.
-This information is already enough to determine the piecewise structure of $A$, but as a \emph{Jordan algebra}.\footnote{In fact, considering $\cC(A)$ as a mere partially ordered set gives precisely the same information as considering it as a diagram~\cite{heunenlindenhovius:domains}.
-This justifies Definition~\ref{def:C}.} The self-adjoint elements of a C*-algebra form a Jordan algebra under the product $a \circ b = \tfrac{1}{2}(ab+ba)$; this even gives a so-called JB-algebra.
+This information is already enough to determine the piecewise structure of $A$, but as a \emph{Jordan algebra}.
+(In fact, considering $\cC(A)$ as a mere partially ordered set gives precisely the same information as considering it as a diagram~\cite{heunenlindenhovius:domains}.
+This justifies Definition~\ref{def:C}.)
+The self-adjoint elements of a C*-algebra form a Jordan algebra under the product $a \circ b = \tfrac{1}{2}(ab+ba)$; this even gives a so-called JB-algebra.
 In fact, any JB-algebra is a subalgebra of the direct sum of one of this form and an exceptional one, such as quaternionic matrices $\M_3(\mathbb{H})$~\cite{hancheolsenstoermer:jordan}.
+For example, the $n$-level system gives the JB-algebra of hermitian $n$-by-$n$ matrices multiplied via anticommutators.
 Piecewise Jordan algebras and their homomorphisms are defined analogously to Definition~\ref{def:piecewise}.
-The structure of quantum observables leads naturally to the axioms of Jordan algebras~\cite{emch:foundations}.\footnote{Modern mathematical physics tends to prefer C*-algebras, as their theory is slightly less complicated, and the connections to Jordan algebras are so tight anyway~\cite{hancheolsenstoermer:jordan}.} The following theorem justifies that point of view.
+The structure of quantum observables leads naturally to the axioms of Jordan algebras~\cite{emch:foundations} (Modern mathematical physics tends to prefer C*-algebras, as their theory is slightly less complicated, and the connections to Jordan algebras are so tight anyway~\cite{hancheolsenstoermer:jordan}.)
+The following theorem justifies that point of view.

-\begin{theorem}\cite{hamhalter:ordered} Let $A$ and $B$ be C*-algebras.
-If $\cC(A)$ and $\cC(B)$ are isomorphic partially ordered sets, then $A$ and $B$ are isomorphic as piecewise Jordan algebras. \end{theorem}
+\begin{Theorem}[\cite{hamhalter:ordered}] Let $A$ and $B$ be C*-algebras.
+If $\cC(A)$ and $\cC(B)$ are isomorphic partially ordered sets, then $A$ and $B$ are isomorphic as piecewise Jordan algebras. \end{Theorem}